deep-org/website/content/materials-dataio/description.md

 +++
+# A Demo section created with the Blank widget.
+# Any elements can be added in the body: https://sourcethemes.com/academic/docs/writing-markdown-latex/
+# Add more sections by duplicating this file and customizing to your requirements.

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 25  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.

-title = "Measurements"
+title = ""
-subtitle = "Techniques for typical DEEP data,<br> like tree rings, sap flow and dendrometer measurements"
+subtitle = ""

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.
-  columns = "2"
+  columns = "1"

 [design.background]
   # Apply a background color, gradient, or image.